-If automatic syncing or automatic translator/style updates is enabled, Zotero will maintain a persistent connection to Zotero servers when it is open in order to provide immediate updates.
+If automatic syncing or automatic translator/style updates are enabled, Zotero will maintain a persistent connection to Zotero servers when it is open in order to provide immediate updates.
 You can disable this connection by disabling both of those options or by setting

 extensions.zotero.streaming.enabled to false in the Config Editor.

 If you use the Zotero Connector without having Zotero open, the Connector will make a daily request to Zotero servers for information on available site translators.
 It will then download translators for the sites you visit.
 For example, if you load a New York Times article, the Connector will download Zotero’s New York Times translator and cache it.
 If Zotero doesn’t have a translator for a specific site, no request will be made.
 No information on the specific pages you visit is transmitted, and subsequent requests won’t be made for the same translator until you restart your browser or the translator is updated.
 You can avoid these requests by keeping Zotero open while you browse the web.

 When using third-party platforms, we strive to request the most restrictive permissions available that still allow Zotero to perform its advertised functions.
 In some cases, the necessary permissions can sound a bit scary, so we want to explain why they’re necessary.

 When installing the Zotero Connector, your browser will warn you that the extension can “Read and change all your data on the websites you visit” (or similar).
 This is the standard permission that browser extensions that run on all pages require.
 Zotero uses it to determine what content it can save on a given page and update the save button accordingly, as well as to provide advanced features such as automatic proxy redirection and automatic RIS/BibTeX import.
 No data is stored except when you choose to save a page to either your local or online Zotero library.